Skip to main content

 Holes near the gates of Mr Nelson’s room and another at the ceiling of Mr Prentice’s room were found later on.
 Holes were the size of a tennis ball.

 They dashed into the Passport office and reloaded their revolvers there.
-One American Missionary Mr E.S.
-Johnson, waiting in that office out of fear made his escape down with the help of a drain pipe!”
+One American Missionary, Mr E.S.
+Johnson, waiting in that office out of fear, made his escape down with the help of a drain pipe!”

-The Ananda bazaar Patrika, the vernacular Bengali newspaper, on the same day, wrote (as Translated):
+The Ananda Bazaar Patrika, the vernacular Bengali newspaper, on the same day, wrote (as translated):

-At last, they entered the passport office and shot an American and missed the target.
+At last, they entered the passport office and shot at an American and missed the target.
 No one was injured.
 Then they entered Mr Nelson’s office and shot at his thigh.
 His wound is not serious.

 Last heard, one of them committed suicide.
 The other two are seriously injured and hospitalised.
 One of them has been identified as Binay Krishna Bose.
-He gave a statement of Identification adding that he is the one who killed Lowman.
+He gave a statement of Identification, adding that he is the one who killed Lowman.
 All three of them wore European clothes.
 They were shouting “Vande Mataram” through the corridors during the incident.

 The three men were cornered in the room while they were probably loading their guns.
 While Badal took the potassium cyanide he carried and died on the spot, the other two shot themselves with their revolvers.
 Benoy died in hospital on 13th December after inflicting self-harm on the bullet injury in his head, while Dinesh was the only one who survived to be trial and hanged.
 His letters to his family reflect a lot on his ideology, his inspiration and his bravery.